 10 Things to Look for When Hiring a Graphic Designer

 1. Portfolio: A graphic designer without a website is a red flag.
 Make sure they have an online portfolio that you like.
-See if their previous works is in line with the style you're going for.
+See if their previous works are in line with the style you're going for.
 Notice if that designer is versatile or if all of their work looks the same.
 Does their overall website have the level of quality you are looking for?
+Do they have a lot to show or do they only have a few examples?

 3. Contract: Does this designer use a contract before each project?
 If not, then make sure to draft one with all the specific details of your project.
 This will ensure that you are both on the same page and know what to expect from each other.
 Any professional designer will have a contract readily available for you, so if they do not consider if this is someone you want to work with.